radiantearth/model_ramp_baseline/README.md

 ## Run Model to Generate New Inferences

-{{

-:pushpin: Model developer: do not commit training data to the data folder on this repo, this is only a placeholder to run the model locally for inferencing.

-}}

 1. Prepare your input and output data folders.
 The `data/` folder in this repository contains some placeholder files to guide you.